 College Students Could Be Vulnerable to Unfair Fees

 Whether or not you choose to budget, unfortunately, it’s difficult to protect yourself from predatory fee structures implemented by your bank or credit union.
 Unscrupulous banks have been unfairly targeting the most financially vulnerable populations in the country, including college students, with exorbitant overdraft and NSF fees.
 Although a budget can help prevent you from overdrawing, a single overdraft could cost you a significant amount of money, especially if your bank or credit union employs underhanded tactics to charge you as many fees as possible.
-If you’ve been the victim of unfair overdraft and NSF fees, the Financial Services attorneys at McCune Wright Arevalo, LLP, can help you reclaim what’s yours.
+If you’ve been the victim of unfair overdraft and NSF fees, the Financial Services attorneys at McCune Law Group, can help you reclaim what’s yours.
 With a $203 Million verdict against Wells Fargo and more than $1 billion recovered for our clients, we can seek justice for you and protect your hard-earned money.

 Contact us or call (855) 976-3154 today for a free consultation!